jeffersoncarpenter/if-error/readme.md

 # If Error

-This library helps automate error handling in Node.JS applications.
+This tiny library helps automate error handling in Node.JS applications.

 ## Install